-- All uniform items must be purchased from Land's End www.landsend.com - Outerwear of any kind, including sweatshirts, may only be worn to and from school, between buildings, and on the playground.
-Only Regents attire can be worn in the classroom. - A modest length will be enforced on all shorts, skorts, and jumpers (3" above the knee) - All shoes must be close-toed, close heeled shoes. - Denim Day will be every Friday.
-Students may wear blue jeans (blue only) with an RSO T-shirt.
+All uniform items must be purchased from Land's End - www.landsend.com

+- All outwear worn on campus, including sweatshirts must be Regents attire whether inside or outside the classroom - A modest length will be enforced on all shorts, skorts, and jumpers (3" above the knee) - All shoes must be close-toed, close heeled shoes. - Denim Day will be every Friday.
+Students may wear blue jeans (blue only with no tears) with an RSO T-shirt.
 Jeans will have no rips or tears.
 Denim shorts are not allowed.
-Knee length skirts are acceptable.
+Knee length skirts are acceptable. - denotes worn on every Chapel day - denotes only worn on the months from November through April on Chapel Days